-"I'm not surprised.
-I'm not surprised at all," said Vicki Rimasse, a New Jersey woman whose son caused a fender bender earlier this year after texting in traffic.
+"I'm not surprised at all," said Vicki Rimasse, a New Jersey woman whose son caused a fender bender earlier this year after texting in traffic.
 She made him take a safe-driving class after the mishap.

-The Centers for Disease Control and Prevention released the survey results Thursday.
-Some earlier studies had suggested teen texting while driving was common though perhaps not quite so high.
+For the survey, the Centers for Disease Control and Prevention last year questioned more than 15,000 public and private high school students across the country.
+Some earlier studies had suggested teen texting while driving was becoming common, though perhaps not quite so high.

 Still, the numbers aren't really surprising, said Amanda Lenhart, a senior researcher at the Pew Research Center in Washington.
 She studies how teens use technology.

-Other teens acknowledge they know it's not safe, but think it is safer if they hold the phone up so they can see the road and text at the same time, she said.
+Other teens acknowledge that it's not safe, but they think it is safer if they hold the phone up so they can see the road and text at the same time, she said.

-The CDC survey didn't ask whether high school students' texting was done while the vehicle was moving or stopped.
+The CDC survey didn't ask whether the texting or emailing was done while the vehicle was moving or stopped.
 The survey is conducted every two years, but this was the first time it asked about texting while driving.

 Young's fender bender occurred one winter afternoon while he was in crawling traffic on his way to a guitar lesson.
 No one was hurt.